mesosphere/dcos-docs-site/pages/1.13/administering-clusters/multiple-clusters/cluster-links/index.md

 ### Switch to a linked cluster from the DC/OS UI

-1. At the top-right corner of the DC/OS web interface, click the down arrow to the right of your cluster name.
+1. At the top-right corner of the DC/OS UI, click the down arrow to the right of your cluster name.

     ![open cluster popup](/1.13/img/open-cluster-popup.png)